 The GoodThere are far less chemicals found in the liquid in e-cigarettes than a regular cigarette.
 Many of the cancer-causing chemicals typically found in smoking were not there or were in much lower levels deemed not to be harmful.Based on a 15-a-day smoking habit, e-cigarettes have a 1800 times lower nicotine exposure rate than regular smoking.The vapor released contains 6-18 times lower particle count than regular cigarettes, making them "cleaner".There were lower adverse effects with vapor on lungs and respiratory system than typically seen with regular smoking.

-The BadNicotine levels can be up to 121% higher than what's claimed on the label.While certain chemicals used in the liquid are FDA approved like food-flavoring, there's been very little research in what these chemical do and how they react in the body after being heated and inhaled as opposed to consumed.
+The BadNicotine levels can be up to 121% higher than what's claimed on the label.While certain chemicals used in the liquid are FDA approved like food-flavoring, there's been very little research in what these chemical do and how they react in the body after being heated and inhaled as opposed to ingested.
 Cough was recorded as a side-effect of vaping.Studies are very young and cannot reveal long-term effects.

 One of the biggest concerns for e-cigarettes was the inability to know what's in them.
 At least with cigarettes people knew what they were putting in their body and we had science so the choice, albeit skewed by drug addiction, was in the hands of a knowledgeable smoker.
-With vaping, people were and are still concerned about the ingredients and their interaction with the components of the machine part.
+With vaping, people were and are still concerned about the ingredients and their interaction with the components of the machine parts.
 The good news is that the FDA acquired all oversight for e-cigarettes including the liquid and devices.
 Much the way that cigarettes are now heavily regulated and riddled with warnings, it's safe to suspect vaping to go the same way.
 The popularity of it and the concern of the public (and the amount of money businesses stand to lose or gain) are pushing for more studies on everything for this hobby so there should be more information regarding true health effects in the very near future.
 Along with less false claims or underage vaping.

 To Quit or Not To Quit